Blog by Tsafrir Attar, VP Digitization, Surecomp

-Following the launch of the International Chamber of Commerce’s (ICC) Global Survey on Trade Finance, Tsafrir Attar explains why the future is now for the global trade finance industry.
+Following the launch of the International Chamber of Commerce’s (ICC) Global Survey on Trade Finance, our VP of Digitization, Tsafrir Attar, explains why the future is now for the global trade finance industry.

 Over the last decade, banks have become bigger, more profitable, and better capitalized.
-Though with technological innovation all around us, financial institutions are still lagging behind, particularly in the area of trade finance, where in many cases transaction processing is still labor-intensive, paper-based, error-prone, and time-consuming, significantly affecting bank profitability.
+Though with technological innovation all around us, financial institutions are still lagging behind, particularly in the area of trade finance, where in many cases transaction processing is still labor-intensive, paper-based, error-prone, and time-consuming, which significantly affects bank profitability.

 Exploration of new technologies for financial institutions takes time and effort, so banks often find themselves playing catch-up, following the innovation trends rather than setting them.
 Plus, heavy integration investment to core products results in long and expensive onboarding, which leads to slow adoption of new technologies.

 As a result, perhaps finally the future of trade finance digitization really is now; perhaps now presents an unprecedented opportunity for banks to set the new global standard?
 While consumers are adapting like never before to a new digital norm, so too will corporate customers, expecting their banking partners to keep pace and to deliver their services without delay or error.

-So how can banks leverage this opportunity?
+And how can banks leverage this opportunity?
 Quite simply by implementing new technologies and adjusting their services and operations to provide end-to-end digital services with higher efficiency and lower costs.
-The scope of trade finance digitization possibility is endless and contrary to some misconceptions, does not require a drastic change in operations.
+The scope and possibilities for trade finance digitization are endless and contrary to some misconceptions, do not require a drastic change in operations.

 Adding new automation tools without seamless interoperability to incumbent systems, however, will undoubtedly increase deployment costs and decrease ROI.
 It is far better to streamline operations by eliminating multiple systems that address the same problem and then focus on technologies that connect and facilitate customer engagement.
 While individual platforms can contribute value to a business, it is far better to use integrated, complementary solutions for greater impact, reduced implementation time, increased ROI, and faster results.